GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part2.md

 ##### Drilling into the KEGG annotation

-Open up the 'Energy Metabolism' category in the left-hand menu, then right click on the 'Carbonfixation in photosynthetic organisms' and select the 'Show Pathway' option.
+Open up the 'Energy Metabolism' category in the left-hand menu, then right click on the 'Carbon fixation in photosynthetic organisms' and select the 'Show Pathway' option.

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex13_carbon_fixing_1.PNG)